 A physicist discovers the edge of madness & the courage to love.

 I cracked the door to my studio apartment and studied the two men standing there.
 Both were dressed in polo shirts and business casual slacks.
-Except for the guns and badges strapped to their hips they could have been a couple of insurance salesmen offering me great terms on their newest Whole Life policy.
+Except for the guns and badges strapped to their hips, they could have been a pair of insurance salesmen offering me great rates on their latest Whole Life policy.

 "Dr. Stacy Blake?" the young, cute blonde asked.

 I tucked a fallen strand of hair behind my ear and eyed them suspiciously.
 Nowadays, you can't be too careful.
 "May I help you?"

 The older man stepped forward and flashed his badge.
 "Ma'am.
 I'm Detective Ritter and this is Detective James." he bumped his head towards Mr. Handsome.
 "We're with the Alsuma Police.
 We were wondering if you could spare a moment of time."